bsilver52/gerp/README.md

             table to insert).
 Hash tables can be implemented using vectors givne their similarity to arrays.

-Hash Table Algos: As alluded to above, there are several essential algos
+Hash Table Algos:
-                  needed to make a hash table work.
+As alluded to above, there are several essential algos needed to make a hash table work.
 They are: hashing the key, adjusting the hash to the table size, handling collisions, and expanding when loadFactor is hit (0.7).

-Our Hash Table: We implemented our hash table as a vector of structs
+Our Hash Table: We implemented our hash table as a vector of structs (our buckets).
-                (our buckets).
 In each struct we included a bool filled (needed for how we handled collisions), the string that is the key, a vector of files in which the key occurs, a 2d vector of lines the word occurs on in each vector, and a vector containing all permutations of the word.

 A few important things to note about our hashtable:
-                 - While our function only cares about the contents of the line, we chose not to store this info to save space.
+1. While our function only cares about the contents of the line, we chose not to store this info to save space.
-                 - The file at index j of the file vector corresponds to the line numbers at index [j][:] of the 2d line num vector.
+2. The file at index j of the file vector corresponds to the line numbers at index [j][:] of the 2d line num vector.
-                 - the allPerm vector is ONLY populated at the fully lowercase version of each word, and is empty in all other buckets.
+3. The allPerm vector is ONLY populated at the fully lowercase version of each word, and is empty in all other buckets.

-Our Hash Table Algos: We used the c++ hash fucntion to generate our distinct
+Our Hash Table Algos:
+We used the c++ hash fucntion to generate our distinct hash #.
-                     hash #.
 Then, we moded by our table size to get an index in our hash table (aka vector of buckets).
-If an item is already in that slot, we handle the collision using linar probing.
+If an item is already in that slot, we handle the collision using linear probing.
 We made sure that if we hit the end of the table we looped back to index 0.
 When our table reached a load factor of 0.7, we stored the contents of the table in a temp vector, doubled the hash table size, then rehashed the info in the old table to populate the new one.